EMCECS/ecs-account-usage/README.md

 # ecs-account-usage
-Creates a basic report and a Swfit compatible endpoint providing information about the usage of the ECS storage per bucket owner.
+Creates a basic report and a Swift compatible endpoint providing information about the usage of the ECS storage per bucket owner.

 ## Usage